ssenart/gazpar2mqtt/README.md

 ### 4. Using Dockerfile

-The following steps permit to build the Docker image based on the local source files.
+The following steps show you how to build the Docker image based on the local source files.

 1. Clone the repo locally: